core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Topic Discovery in Publish-Subscribe Settings

-In a Publish-Subscribe scenario ({{I-D.ietf-core-coap-pubsub}}), a group observation can be discovered along with topic metadata.
+In a Publish-Subscribe scenario {{I-D.ietf-core-coap-pubsub}}, a group observation can be discovered along with topic metadata.
 For instance, a discovery step can make the following metadata available.

 This example assumes a CoRAL namespace {{I-D.ietf-core-coral}}, that contains properties analogous to those in the content-format application/informative-response+cbor.